Yuan-ManX/ComfyUI-UNO/README.md

 Make UNO avialbe in ComfyUI.

 🔥🔥 [UNO](https://github.com/bytedance/UNO): A Universal Customization Method for Both Single and Multi-Subject Conditioning.

-[Less-to-More Generalization](https://arxiv.org/abs/2504.02160): Unlocking More Controllability by In-Context Generation.
+The arXiv [paper](https://arxiv.org/abs/2504.02160) of UNO is released.
+Less-to-More Generalization: Unlocking More Controllability by In-Context Generation.

 ## Installation